The Funboy Five

 Ironically, this occurred despite the group deciding not to send a copy to the Peel Show on account of the hundreds of such tapes the DJ was receiving every week.
 Unknown to the others, bass player Bob did send a tape and the offer of a session followed almost immediately.

-The band also found time to be photgraphed in a field.
+Despite such sudden hysteria, the band found time to be photographed in a field.

 Left to right: John, Robert, Mick, Bob.